Ethical, Honest, Reliable, Reputable, Competent.

 The Defense Attorneys at James Sullivan and Associates are not interested in publicity, public accolades or recognition.
 Even in high profile cases, they seek to shield their clients from publicity.
 They are only interested in getting the best possible result for their clients.
 Their fees are affordable and they are approachable.

-Attorney Jim Sullivan attended Baylor University and South Texas College of Law.
-He has been married over 20 years, is a Christian and worships at Christ the Redeemer Catholic Church.
+Attorney James Sullivan attended Baylor University and South Texas College of Law.
+He has been married over 25 years, is a Christian and worships at a local Catholic Church.
 Sullivan earned his Eagle Scout award at age 14.
-If you need a Houston criminal or juvenile defense attorney, you can call him right now at 281-546-6428.
+If you need a Houston juvenile attorney you can trust, call Sullivan at 281-546-6428.